sigvt/vtuber-livechat-dataset/README.md

 [Kaggle Datasets](https://www.kaggle.com/uetchy/vtuber-livechat) (47 GB)

 VTuber 1B is most suitable for frequency analysis.
-This edition includes only the essential columns in order to reduce dataset size and make it faster fro Kaggle Kernels to load data in.
+This edition includes only the essential columns in order to reduce dataset size and make it faster from Kaggle Kernels to load data in.

 | filename                   | summary                            |
 | -------------------------- | ---------------------------------- |